yscialom/pinanas/README.md

 Who are we?
 -----------

-PiNanas was born in 2020 during the Covid Pandemic when two friends discussed their frustrations around tentatives to setup Plex in a controlled environment, on low-cost hardware (Raspberry Pi 3).
+PiNanas was born in 2020 during the Covid Pandemic when two friends discussed their frustrations around attempts to setup Plex in a controlled environment, on low-cost hardware (Raspberry Pi 3).

-It is about this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/pAM2GBCDGTo "Self-Hosting Your Homelab Services with SSL -- Let's Encrypt, MetalLB, Traefik, Rancher, Kubernetes") on how to setup Traefik on a homelab, first of a series on homelab services.
+It is around this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/pAM2GBCDGTo "Self-Hosting Your Homelab Services with SSL -- Let's Encrypt, MetalLB, Traefik, Rancher, Kubernetes") on how to setup Traefik on a homelab, the first of a series on homelab services.
 These videos have been a continuing source of inspiration for us.
 What we tinkered with became its own thing, and The Wife named it
 PiNanas: a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage "Network-attached storage") on a [Pi](https://www.raspberrypi.org/ "Raspberry Pi")!

-We'd be sincerly pleased to see you find interest in our toy project.
+We'd be sincerly pleased to see you finding interest in our toy project.

 — [Yankel Scialom](https://github.com/yscialom "YSC on Github") and [glevil](https://github.com/glevil "glevil on Github").